Unsplash: Unsplash license

-Book
+Public domain

+Before June 2017, photos uploaded to Unsplash were made available under the Creative Commons zero license, which is a public domain equivalent license and a waiver, which irrevocably allowed individuals to freely reuse, repurpose and remix photos for their own projects.

+In June 2017, Unsplash changed the license under which they made their content available to their own license, the Unsplash License, which imposes some additional restrictions.
+Around 200,000 images were lost to the public domain.
+It is not possible to find which images had been available as CC0 prior to the license change.
+At the time of the license change, Creative Commons Director Ryan Merkley asked Unsplash to "either a) properly mark all the works shared using CC0 and/or b) make available a full archive of the CC0 works so they can be shared on a platform that supports open licensing".

+Other products

+In addition to its website, Unsplash provides a public application programming interface (API) that answers more than 3.8 billion photo requests per month.

 In 2016, while still a CC0 business, Unsplash released the Unsplash Book, the world's "first ever fully crowd-sourced" book.
 The book's photos, essays, and funding were all contributed by Unsplash's community.
 The book raised $106,000 on Kickstarter and included contributions from Harvard law professor and CC0 inventor Lawrence Lessig, and designer Tobias van Schneider.

-Unsplash API

-In addition to its website, Unsplash provides a public application programming interface (API) that answers more than 3.8 billion photo requests per month.
-Some of the products using the Unsplash API include Medium, Trello, Squarespace, CodePen, Square as well as Unsplash own series of products such as Unsplash for iOS, Unsplash Instant, an extension for Google Chrome that loads Unsplash photos in new tabs and Unsplash for Apple TV.

-Unsplash Local

 Beyond its website and API, Unsplash has hosted photo walks in cities around the world including Tokyo, Montreal, Toronto and Boston.
 The photo walks are hosted by guides from the Unsplash community who show participants the best places to take photos in their city, how to use their cameras, and how to compose better photos.

-Unsplash+

-Unsplash launched Unsplash+ in October 2022.
-An unlimited subscription for access to new content, features, and expanded legal protections.
-Unsplash+ also provides visual artists with unique opportunities to shoot commissioned content.
+In October 2022, Unsplash launched Unsplash+, a subscription for access to features, expanded legal protections, and access to content monetized by their authors.